website Translator

 Reliability

-Test reliability refers to the degree to which a test is consistent and stable in measuring what it is intended to measure. >Reliability will depend upon how strict the test is conducted and the individual's level of motivation to perform the test.
-The following link provides a variety of factors that may influence the results and therefore the test reliability.
+Test reliability refers to the degree to which a test is consistent and stable in measuring what it is intended to measure.
+Reliability will depend upon how strict the test is conducted and the individual's level of motivation to perform the test.
+The following link provides factors influencing the results and test reliability.

 Validity